sooffia/T1A3-Terminal-Application/README.md

 Error handling mechanisms are integrated into the feature to enhance user experience.
 For instance, if the user provides invalid inputs or selects an invalid class number, appropriate error messages are displayed to guide them through the correction process.
 Once a valid class is selected for deletion, it is removed from the schedule, and the CSV file is updated accordingly.
 A success message confirms the deletion, and users can delete another class or return to the main menu for further actions.

 ## Implementation Plan
-To adhere to the marking rubric's requirements for a well-organized implementation plan, I incorporated Trello as a pivotal tool in my development process.
+To adhere to the marking rubric's requirements for a well-organised implementation plan, I incorporated Trello as a pivotal tool in my development process.
 This integration allowed me to intricately monitor progress, categorize distinct features, and maintain a systematic task list.
 Each feature received a detailed breakdown of tasks, with deadlines strategically set approximately a week ahead of the actual due date.
 This proactive scheduling strategy provided a buffer for comprehensive testing, error handling, and addressing any unexpected hurdles encountered during development.
 Leveraging Trello's visual indicators, such as turning deadline boxes green upon task completion, fostered a sense of achievement and enhanced the overall project management efficiency.

 Here is a link to my trello: [Trello board](https://trello.com/b/pvjBsD7b/t1a3-terminal-application)
 (Regrettably,I accidentally deleted my Trello board and had to start over again.)